hmrc/play-scheduling/README.md

 ## Play 2.6 and Play 2.7
 A given function can be run periodically in the background by mixing in the ```RunningOfScheduledJobs``` trait with a singleton class created using dependency injection.

+## Play 2.8
+Note that play-scheduling has intentionally **not** been migrated to Play 2.8 as the logic is mostly in one class.
+You can use mongo-lock with akka scheduling as an alternative option.